akshay5995/powerbi-report-component/README.md

             embedUrl="" // embedUrl goes here
-            embedId="" // report or dashboard Id goes here pageName="" // set as current page of the report reportMode="view" // open report in a particular mode view/edit/create datasetId={datasetId} // required for reportMode = "create" and optional for dynamic databinding in `report` on `view` mode extraSettings={extraSettings}
+            embedId="" // report or dashboard Id goes here pageName="" // set as current page of the report reportMode="View" // open report in a particular mode View/Edit/Create datasetId={datasetId} // required for reportMode = "Create" and optional for dynamic databinding in `report` on `View` mode extraSettings={extraSettings}
-            permissions="All" // View
-            style={reportStyle}
+            permissions="All" // View, For "Edit" mode permissions should be "All" style={reportStyle}
             onLoad={this.handleReportLoad}
-            onRender={this.handleReportRender} // not allowed in `create`
+            onRender={this.handleReportRender} // not allowed in "Create" mode onSelectData={this.handleDataSelected}
-            onSelectData={this.handleDataSelected}
             onPageChange={this.handlePageChange}
             onTileClicked={this.handleTileClicked}
-            onSave={this.handleReportSave} // works for edit and create />
+            onSave={this.handleReportSave} // works for "Edit" and "Create" />
     </div>
     );